High Time (film): Plot

-Sophomore year again has Harvey being berated by his children, but the school's beat reporter is there to welcome him and puts up with the snobby kids.
+Sophomore year again has Harvey being berated by Harvey Jr. and Laura, but the school's beat reporter is there to welcome him and puts up with the snobby kids.
 Harvey is off to meet his last year's roommates and the requisite toast to success.
-He is asked to join their fraternity and has the usual hazing period to endure, polishing shoes, washing floors, and the most challenging, dressing in drag and getting a retired colonel to sign his dance card at a costume ball.
-The elderly southern gentleman is suffering a gout attack and his social climbing children are attending the same event.
-While dancing with his son, Harvey so discombobulates him that his dress is torn in half, and while having it fixed in the ladies lounge, he floors his daughter.
-Back on the floor, Harvey bribes the band leader to play "Dixie", the colonel stands, Harvey pounces into his arms, dancing the length of the floor, deposits the sputtering colonel on his easy chair, has him autograph his dance card, throws his wig into his lap, and rushes the exit.
-The rest of the year is full of great football by Gil, academic pressure, and more antics by Prof. Thayer.
+He is asked to join their fraternity and has the usual hazing period to endure, polishing shoes, washing floors, and the most challenging, dressing in drag and getting retired colonel Judge Carter to sign his dance card at a costume ball.
+The elderly southern gentleman Carter is suffering a gout attack and his social climbing children are attending the same event.
+While dancing with Harvey Jr., Harvey so discombobulates him that his dress is torn in half, and while having it fixed in the ladies lounge, he floors Laura.
+Back on the floor, Harvey bribes the band leader to play "Dixie", Judge Carter stands, Harvey pounces into his arms, dancing the length of the floor, deposits the sputtering Carter on his easy chair, has him autograph his dance card, throws his wig into his lap, and rushes the exit.
+The rest of the year is full of great football by Gil, academic pressure, and more antics by Professor Thayer.

-Junior year starts with Harvey arriving in a red Mercedes convertible, and meeting the group at a Harvey Howard Smokehouse for a toast of goat milk, which only T.J.
-Padmanagham likes.
-The Smokehouse maitre D' at Harvey Howard's, super-snob Burdick, doesn't like one bit of this.
+Junior year starts with Harvey arriving in a red Mercedes convertible, and meeting the group at a Harvey Howard Smokehouse for a toast of goat milk, which only T.J. likes.
+The Smokehouse maître D' at Harvey Howard's, super-snob Burdick, doesn't like one bit of this.
 His first task is to rudely challenge the group to order their meals, which is fine with Harvey, who orders Harvey Burgers with special sauce for the lot.
 Burdick sneers back that it's too early for the special sauce.
-Navy brat Bob Bannerman chimes in with "... it's later than you think".
+Navy brat Bob chimes in with "... it's later than you think".
 The burgers arrive and are dry, carbonized, and inedible.
 Harvey, who stands behind all burgers served in his Smokehouses, calls Burdick over to "take them back".
 Burdick challenges Harvey to do better, which he does.
 Burdick, watching Harvey jump to it at the grill, catches Harvey Howard's full name and faints.
 Burdick completes eating a burger prepared by Harvey and becomes a transformed Harvey employee.
 Over the summer, prior to junior year, Harvey had hired Professor Gauthier to tutor him at Nag's Head.
-His children, in turn, complain to the college and it appears that Gauthier has to resign to save face.
-The students protest and the president delays any action until the next spring.
+Harvey Jr. and Laura, in turn, complain to the college and it appears that Professor Gauthier has to resign to save face.
+The students protest and President Byrne delays any action until the next spring.